 Your employees will receive access to people they may have never otherwise had a chance to connect with.
 This can help them feel in tune with the goals of the company and become more engaged as a result.

 #5: Company Pages

-Company pages is one of the most effective ways to communicate and provide information to your employees such as company strategies, policies, service plans, HR information, etc. By providing information this way, you can break down information silos between departments and give everyone a centralized place to access resources.
+Company pages are one of the most effective ways to communicate and provide information to your employees.
+By organizing information this way, you can break down information silos between departments.
+This gives everyone a centralized place to access resources.

 Company pages should be customizable, easy to use, and allow employees to receive update notifications.